MurphyC9527/INFO6105-Final-Project/README.md

 Start by opening the notebook Part1and2.ipynb.
 This notebook handles the entire pipeline, including:

-Data loading
+-Data loading

-Data preprocessing and feature encoding
+-Data preprocessing and feature encoding

-Exploratory Data Analysis (EDA)
+-Exploratory Data Analysis (EDA)

-Model training (Logistic Regression, Random Forest, XGBoost)

-Model evaluation (accuracy, F1, confusion matrix, ROC–AUC)

-Saving the best model
+-Model training (Logistic Regression, Random Forest, XGBoost) -Model evaluation (accuracy, F1, confusion matrix, ROC–AUC) -Saving the best model

 To run it, simply execute the cells in order from top to bottom.
 No additional configuration is required.